gerbal/toy-relay-notes-app/README.md

 Most of this app is adapted from the [TodoMVC Modern Example](https://github.com/relayjs/relay-examples/tree/master/todo-modern) from the Relay team.

-This project uses a simple in memory GraphQL datastore, as such data will not be presisted between server restarts.
+This project uses a simple in memory GraphQL database, as such data will not be persisted between server restarts.

 ## Installation